 Our NGO Europe House Slavonski Brod has decided to organize an eco-action as the first activity of the project.
 This activity aimed to clean one of the most recognizable places in the city – a small riverside beach with a big 3D image.
-This place came up to be very popular to young citizens of the town, especially during the night.
+This place has become very popular among the young citizens of our town, especially during the night.
 Also, it is currently used by many as a photo spot.

 To get more attention to our action, we have decided to promote it through media, both social and local.
 The feedback from the general public has been positive, and we hope they have been encouraged to participate in such activities.

 We have been accompanied by the students and professors of the Matija Antun Reljković High School.
 The group managed to clean up the local riverside beach and the area around it.
-Throughout the activity, we have managed to gather seven big trash bags full of rubbish, most of it being cigarette butts, glass bottles and tin cans, various plastic bags and packaging!
+Throughout the activity, we managed to gather seven big trash bags full of rubbish, most of them being cigarette butts, glass bottles and tin cans, various plastic bags, and packaging!

 The infamous stereotype that young people are just looking at their tiny screens and typing on their keyboards has proven to be wrong once more.
 The time that young people invested in this activity seemed to be useful, as the outcome was a clean area in which they could have a good time with their friends.